 Tone Teaser: "Which is to say: this is how we danced: alone in sleeping bodies.
 Which is to say: say switchblade."

 "There's been time this whole time.
 You can't kill time with your heart.
 Everything takes time.
 Bees have to move very fast to stay still."

 What's in a Name: The use of resonance in this title makes it sound like a mantra you want to repeat over and over.
 And aside from the musical quality that gives these words beauty, they're also full of intrigue.
 James Baldwin is the greatest essayist of all time, as evidenced by this title alone.
 The only thing better than reading them yourself is hearing the words from him.

 Tone Teaser: "I went down again.
 My heart and I went down again."

-What's In a Name: Diving Into the Wreck… Is that an invitation or a threat?
-It's like Adrienne Rich is asking if you, the reader, if you'll dive into the wreck of the book.
-When in doubt, Adrienne Rich will show you the way.
-If you haven't read Diving Into the Wreck, you're in for a treat.
-It's packed with little gems of truth that remind us the importance of tenacity in the face of difficult situations, both large and small.
+What's In a Name: If you haven't read Diving Into the Wreck, you're in for a treat.
+It's packed with little gems of truth that remind us of the importance of tenacity in the face of difficult situations, both large and small.
 Her poetry is clear and direct, and yet it's transcendental enough to get you through a variety of issues.